-Battle Creek Area Transportation Study (BCATS) System Performance Report - February 2023
+Battle Creek Area Transportation Study (BCATS) System Performance Report - February 2024

-The Fixing America's Surface Transportation Act or FAST Act authorized transportation funding in the United States for 2016-2020.
-The Act provided for some changes to the way transportation planning is to be conducted in the states and metropolitan planning area (MPOs).
-According to the FAST Act, a long-range transportation plan needs to include a system performance report (SPR) and subsequent annual SPR updates evaluating the condition and performance of the transportation system with respect to the performance targets.
-The information should include progress achieved by the MPO in meeting the established performance targets in comparison with system performance recorded in previous reports, including baseline data.
-The long-range transportation plan is to provide information on the current and proposed target information adopted by MDOT for roads, highways and transit.
-The long range plan is a separately prepared document.
-Updates to target data are reflected on the BCATS website and in annual System Performance Reports.
+The Fixing America's Surface Transportation Act of 2016, followed by the Bipartisan Infrastructure Law of 2021, changed the way transportation planning is to be conducted in the states and metropolitan planning areas.
+According to these Act(s), a long-range transportation plan needs to include a system performance report (SPR) and subsequent annual SPR updates evaluating the condition and performance of the transportation system with respect to periodic performance targets.
+The information should include progress achieved by the Metropolitan Planning Organization (MPO) in meeting the established performance targets in comparison with system performance recorded in previous reports, including baseline data.
+Upon adoption of the separate MPO long-range plan, the performance target information most recently adopted by the Michigan Department of Transportation (MDOT) for roads, highways and transit, is included.
+That performance information is then updated within this annual SPR, and reflected on the BCATS website.
 The current BCATS long range plan is the 2045 Metropolitan Transportation Plan, adopted in February 2022.
-The next Plan update is to be completed by February 2027, a five year cycle.
-The last federal transportation authorizing legislation, the Bipartisan Infrastructure Act (BIL) continued these same requirements for performance targets at least through 2026.
+BCATS renews its long-range plan on a fiveyear cycle, with the next Plan due in February 2027.
+The annual SPRs between 2022 and 2027 would detail the changes in periodic performance targets over time.